Quantum Fourier transform: Circuit implementation

 the action of the quantum Fourier transform can be expressed in a compact manner:

 To obtain this state from the circuit depicted above, a swap operation of the qubits must be performed to reverse their order.
 At most $n/2$ swaps are required.

 Because the discrete Fourier transform, an operation on n qubits, can be factored into the tensor product of n single-qubit operations, it is easily represented as a quantum circuit (up to an order reversal of the output).
 Each of those single-qubit operations can be implemented efficiently using one Hadamard gate and a linear number of controlled phase gates.
 The first term requires one Hadamard gate and $(n-1)$ controlled phase gates, the next term requires one Hadamard gate and $(n-2)$ controlled phase gate, and each following term requires one fewer controlled phase gate.
 Summing up the number of gates, excluding the ones needed for the output reversal, gives $n + (n-1) + \cdots + 1 = n(n+1)/2 = O(n^2)$ gates, which is quadratic polynomial in the number of qubits.
+This value is much smaller than for the classical Fourier transformation.

+The circuit-level implementation of the quantum Fourier transform on a linear nearest neighbor architecture has been studied before.
+The circuit depth is linear in the number of qubits.